SAP/ui5-tooling/docs/updates/migrate-v4.md

 ## Migrate Your Code

-When using the Node.js API of UI5 Tooling, or when integrating it into other tools, the following changes might be relevant to you:
+When using the Node.js API of UI5 CLI, or when integrating it into other tools, the following changes might be relevant to you:

 ### Changes to @ui5/cli